yinna24/yinna24/README.md

 - 👋 Hi, I’m @yinna24
-- 👀 I’m interested in web development & IT
+- 👀 I’m interested in software development & IT

 - 📫 How to reach me (enyinna_anyanwu@yahoo.com)